zhmylove/jplbot/README.md

 * man page
 * g:txt          -- transform txt into link and show the title
 * sayto/user/txt -- send txt to user's private when bot founds him or her presence notification.
+* ! txt          -- translate txt from en-ru and vice versa.
 * add-kicker     -- grant the user kicker privileges.
 * remove-kicker  -- remove the user from the list.
 * list-kickers   -- list users with kick privileges.